Matthewalvarado25/configure-ad/README.md

 -  Install Active Directory
 -  Join Client-1 to your domain
 -  Setup Remote Desktop for non-administrative users on Client-1
--  create additional users and attempt to log into client-1 with one of the users
+-  Create additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>